 Secondary actions are a little different.
 They don’t explicitly lead to a purchase, but they are indicators of interest that tend to build trust and credibility with your brand.
 Some examples of secondary actions could include:

 - Viewed 3 (or whatever number) of pages

 For example, you don’t have to download an e-book to start using Optimizely’s testing tool.
 However, by doing so, you’re indicating your trust and interest in the brand.

 The hope, then, is that you’ll eventually make that macro-conversion and become a paying user of the product.

-I’ve already explained macro-conversions in passing, but to define more thoroughly: Macro-conversion are the main conversion goal of your website – the goal action that is most closely tied to revenue.
-As Kevin McCaffrey put it, where secondary conversions are business supporting conversions, primary conversion are business driving conversions.
+I’ve already explained macro conversions in passing, but to define more thoroughly: Macro conversions are the main conversion goal of your website – the goal action that is most closely tied to revenue.
+As Kevin McCaffrey put it, where secondary conversions are business supporting conversions, primary conversions are business driving conversions.

 Don’t Obsess Over “Conversion Rates”

 Obsessing over conversion rates in general might be confusing the whole macro vs micro debate.
 What matters is growth, not optimizing for conversions.
 As Peep always says, “Revenue matters, conversions don’t.
 If you want higher conversion rate, just cut your prices in half!”